 Listing Your Product

-After you’re finished setting up your profile Amazon will begin prompting you to begin selling your products.
-The Amazon sales channel lets you create and manage listings to sell your products on Amazon.
+After you finish setting up your profile, Amazon will begin prompting you to begin setting up your product detail pages.
+Amazon stores let you create and manage your product pages.

-When you’re ready to begin listing items visit the inventory tab of Seller Central and click “Add an Item.”
-From here you can create a new product or search Amazon’s catalog for already-entered product information.
+When you’re ready to set up your first product detail page, visit the inventory tab of Seller Central.
+Click “Add an Item.”
+Then create a new detail page or search Amazon’s catalog for already-entered information about the item.

 Be Aware of Category Restrictions

-There are several categories of products that require special approval.
-You can view a list of them on Amazon’s website.
+Before you begin to sell on Amazon, you should ensure that you’re not selling an item that is in one of the restricted categories.
+Several categories of merchandise require special approval.
+Other types of items are prohibited altogether.
+You can view a list of restricted categories on Amazon’s website.
 It’s best to avoid these when you’re just getting started.

-For unique products that aren’t in the system yet you will need to use the “Create a New Product” tool.
-This page requires more information than if it were already in Amazon’s catalog to ensure a complete listing for buyers.
+For unique items that aren’t in the system yet, you will need to use the “Create a New Product” tool.
+This page requires more information than if the item were already in Amazon’s catalog.
+The extra steps ensure a complete product listing for buyers.

-Listing products individually is recommended when you are first starting out because it gives buyers a better sense of the information behind each product.
+Listing products individually is recommended when you are first starting out.
+This will give your buyers a better sense of the information behind each item

-If you have many similar products (like clothing) to sell you will need to follow the Amazon template for that kind of product.
+If you have many similar products to sell, you will need to follow the Amazon template for that type of merchandise.
 You can get a detailed example of how to do this here.

 Selling Your Product

-Once your listings are live on Amazon you can begin to optimize your listing and experiment with the features.
+Once your listings are live on Amazon you can begin to optimize your product listings and experiment with the features.